maxja/qRPC/README.md

 There are quite a few stages to accomplish.
-Beacuse of we use gRPC as a reference point, the esiest part is to implement simple echo client-server, and then change adopt it for message broker, one at first, and next the rest.
+Beacuse of we use gRPC as a reference point, the esiest part is to implement simple client-server, and then change adopt it for message broker, one at first, and next the rest.

 The key point, is to use generated code produced by _protoc-gen-go-grpc_ as a starting point.
 It gives enough of abstraction to begin work with.

+Good start will be to use example from gRPC project and build-up new building blocks to support same functionality.

 ### Stages

-1. Implement gRPC based Echo Client-Server;
-2. Identify abstraction complexity to implement Client and Server.
+1. [x] Reference exmaples from gRPC project and remove go mod's replace; <br />
+Examples folder contains entrypoint file to run them at once `exmaples_test.sh`.